w3c/ServiceWorker/spec/service_worker/algorithms.md

   1. Queue a task to call **_SoftUpdate** with _serviceWorkerRegistration_.
   1. Abort these steps.
 1. Let _responsePromise_ be value passed into _respondWith_ casted to a promise.
-1. Wait for _responsePromise_ to resolve.
+1. Wait for _responsePromise_ to settle.
 1. If _responsePromise_ rejected, then
   1. Fail the resource load as if there had been a generic network error and abort these steps.
 1. If _responsePromise_ resolves to a OpaqueResponse, then